chinapedia/wikipedia.abstract.en/Page/Microwave.md

 Microwave frequency bands

-Atmospheric_electromagnetic_opacity.svgs of electromagnetic radiation.
+s of electromagnetic radiation.
 Microwaves are strongly absorbed at wavelengths shorter than about 1.5 cm (above 20 GHz) by water and other molecules in the air.]]

 Bands of frequencies in the microwave spectrum are designated by letters.
 Unfortunately, there are several incompatible band designation systems, and even within a system the frequency ranges corresponding to some of the letters vary somewhat between different application fields.[21][22]
 The letter system had its origin in World War 2 in a top secret U.S. classification of bands used in radar sets; this is the origin of the oldest letter system, the IEEE radar bands.
 One set of microwave frequency bands designations by the Radio Society of Great Britain (RSGB), is tabulated below: